 Adjacent Possibilities.
 Integration.
 Exploration.Over time there have been a number of interesting challenges that I've had the opportunity to work on.
-This section highlights some of those from the last several years that are more analytical in nature and were just fun.
+This section highlights some of those from the last several years.

 Social Network FootprintIssue.
 Early in the adoption of social technology clients asked the question: Are my customes on social networks and if so where?